 His best friend is definitely Poofy the Cat.

 AKA little Bub or Buberson at home.
 Always a very tall dude with a full set of teeth before he turned one.
-People think he must be at least 2 years older than he actually is, especially since he’s an avid talker.
+People think he must be at least 2 years older than he actually is, especially since he’s always been an avid talker.

 He’s been an excellent traveler since birth and a baby that never cried on planes.
 Really.